stencila/stencila/rust/README.md

 ## 📦 Install

-You'll need to have [Rust installed](https://rustup.rs) first.

-This library is not yet published as a Rust crate, but you can still add it to your `Cargo.toml` using,
+This library is not yet published to https://crates.io/, but you can still add it to your `Cargo.toml` using,

 ```toml
 stencila = { git = "https://github.com/stencila/stencila" }